mahmoudshaker123/The-Python-Programmer/README.md

 ---

-## 4. Contributing
+## 4. Reporting Issues

-If you have any questions or would like to report an issue, feel free to raise an issue on the repository.
-Contributions are always welcome!
-If you would like to contribute, you can submit a pull request with your proposed changes and improvements and I'll make sure to review them as soon as possible.
+If you have any questions or would like to report an issue, you can [click here to raise an issue](https://github.com/shehab-as/The-Python-Programmer/issues/new) on the repository and I'll make sure to review them as soon as possible.

 Happy coding! 🐍